Meatball Stew (With Ground Chicken, 30 Minutes)

-This simple chicken meatballs recipe has a lot to brag about.
-Tender, juicy meatballs.
-Healthy veggies.
+This hearty meatball stew has a lot to brag about.
+Juicy chicken meatballs.
+Healthy tender veggies.
 A delicious light savory sauce.
-In 30 minutes.
+Ready in about 30 minutes.

-It’s kind of a cross between a chicken stew (now a meatball stew) and a chicken pot pie without the crust.
+It’s sort of a cross between a hearty stew (now with meatballs) and a chicken pot pie without the crust.
 Definitely on the comfort food scale.

 meatball stew in skillet with spinach added

-No need to fuss about the longish ingredient list.
+There’s no need to fuss about the longish ingredient list.
 Most of the ingredients are fridge and pantry staples.
-To shortcut the meal prep, you can buy frozen meatballs.

-• Vegetables: Other vegetables like butternut squash, green beans, snap peas or frozen peas can be added or substituted.
+• Vegetables: I use typical stew veggies like carrots, celery, onions and potatoes – and add red pepper and spinach for extra nutrition and color.
+Other vegetables like butternut squash, green beans, snap peas or frozen peas can be added or substituted.
 And feel free to use kale instead of spinach.

-• Chicken stock or broth: I use Campbells full strength chicken broth (undiluted) so I can deepen the flavor with less water than called for.
+• Broth: I like to use Campbell’s full-strength chicken broth (undiluted) or Roast Chicken Better Than Bouillon base mixed with less water than called for so I can deepen the flavor.
 Here’s an article by Epicurious on a taste test for the best chicken broth to buy.

 Variations